Quantum-amplified global-phase spectroscopy on an optical clock transition

 Single-shot estimation of laser frequency requires maximizing the slope $\lvert\text{d}S_y/\text{d}\Delta\rvert$ around $\Delta=0$, which is reached at $\alpha\in\{0,\pi\}$ and $\alpha\in\{0,\frac{\pi}{2},\pi,\frac{3\pi}{2} \}$ for sequences with $m=1$ and $m=2$, respectively.
 While the $\alpha=0$ case is simply a Rabi oscillation, the $\alpha=\pi$ realizes a rotary echo \cite{Solomon59}, conventionally applied in solid-state spin systems for extending the coherence time of the drive.
-Here, it achieves the same goal, thereby extending the available interrogation time beyond the limit set by the static inhomogeneity of the light-atom coupling.
-Rotary echo ensures a better $\ket{\uparrow}$ state population recovery in the presence of inhomogeneous broadening in the atomic cloud, maintaining high signal contrast and enabling near-perfect time-reversal.
+In our system, rotary echo ensures a better $\ket{\uparrow}$ state population recovery in the presence of inhomogeneous broadening in the atomic cloud, maintaining high signal contrast and enabling near-perfect time-reversal.

 The effectiveness of the rotary echo sequence in our setup is explored in Fig. \ref{fig:figure_3}.
 We first obtain a simple resonant Rabi sequence benchmark by initializing the system in the $\ket{\uparrow}$ state and driving the atoms through the $\ket{\uparrow}\rightarrow\ket{\text{c}_{\downarrow}} \rightarrow \ket{\uparrow}$ transition.
-The gray points in Fig. \ref{fig:figure_3}a show the optical Rabi oscillation at $\Omega/(2\pi) = 1.8$ kHz, dampened over the timescale of a few milliseconds.
-This effect is static and can be attributed to the finite temperature of the atomic ensemble, which populates multiple motional states of the transverse lattice, leading to inhomogeneous coupling to the clock laser~\cite{Blatt09}.
+The gray points in Fig. \ref{fig:figure_3}a show the optical Rabi oscillation at $\Omega/(2\pi) = 1.8$ kHz, decaying over the timescale of a few milliseconds.
+This damping can be attributed to the finite temperature of the atomic ensemble, which populates multiple motional states of the transverse lattice, leading to inhomogeneous coupling to the clock laser~\cite{Blatt09}.
 The dephasing is remarkably suppressed when using rotary echo.
-As shown in Fig. \ref{fig:figure_3}a (red points), we observe a robust refocusing over hundreds of milliseconds, constrained by the lifetime of the clock state ($T=0.25(2)$s, limited by photon scattering from the trapping light).
+As shown in Fig. \ref{fig:figure_3}a (red points), we observe a robust refocusing over hundreds of milliseconds, constrained by the lifetime of the clock state of $T=0.25(2)$s due to photon scattering from the trapping light.